-Parks, gardens and open spaces: Blackheath
+Parks, gardens and open spaces - Blackheath

-|Summary||A large expanse of amenity (mown) grass, on relatively level ground.
+The land north of the A2 road is managed by the Royal Borough of Greenwich and it has a large expanse of grassland, on relatively level ground.
 There are some undulating areas of gorse and scrub to the east of the heath near Vanbrugh Terrace.

-|Highlights||Long Pond: To the north of the heath, visitors may visit an attractive pond, known both as the Long Pond and the Folly Pond.
+Long Pond: To the north of the heath you may visit an attractive pond, known both as the Long Pond and the Folly Pond.
 You will often spot a heron standing by the water's edge.
-The pond is situated near the main gates of Greenwich Park (which is maintained by the Royal Parks Agency, not the Royal Borough of Greenwich) between Shooters Hill Road and Charlton Way. |
+The pond is located near the main gates of Greenwich Park, between Shooters Hill Road and Charlton Way.
+Please note: Greenwich Park is maintained by the Royal Parks Agency, not the Royal Borough of Greenwich.

 Andrew Gibb Memorial: A bandstand-like structure, The Andrew Gibb Memorial, is at the junction of Charlton Way and Maze Hill.

-|Awards||Blackheath has retained the Green Flag for the period 2013 to 2014 after first winning it in 2010 to 2011.
-The award is shared between the London boroughs of Greenwich and Lewisham. |
+Blackheath has retained the Green Flag award.
+The award is shared between the Royal Borough of Greenwich and the London Borough of Lewisham.

-|Further information||Blackheath spans both the Greenwich and Lewisham boroughs.
+- Blackheath spans both the Greenwich and Lewisham boroughs.
 The large part of the heath to the south of Shooters Hill Road is in the borough of Lewisham.
 Lewisham Council maintains that part of the heath.